 Each Christian’s “pilgrimage” in the spirit world MUST involve “walking” from their current spiritual location to another spiritual destination that only our Heavenly Father knows the exact route.
 Such a journey involves walking through the spiritual “darkness of this world“ (Eph 6:12); so each soul requires spiritual “light” in which to see the path ahead:

-Therefore, the Bible relates this “pilgrimage” (or journey) similar to what a cross-country foot race might be like — where the contestants need to use maps to help them navigate their way to the finish line.
+Therefore, the Bible relates this “pilgrimage” (or journey) similar to what a cross-country foot race might be like — where the contestants need to use maps to help them navigate their way to the finish line — even in darkness.
 In the spiritual sense, this means the Bible is the source of the light in the spiritual darkness of this world.

 These “pilgrims” might also need to climb mountains, ford rivers and streams, and be able to fend off any wild animals or robbers along the way.
 So, the Bible refers to these challenges this way:

 As can be seen in the above scripture verses, ALL Christians are required to “RUN” in a spiritual “RACE to obtain Salvation.
-In this requirement, skills and stamina are necessary to be able to navigate the route to cross the Finish Line (John 19:30) and to overcome the many obstacles along the way (Rev 3:21).
+In this requirement, skills and stamina are necessary to be able to navigate the route to cross the Finish Line — the day you die (John 19:30) and to overcome the many obstacles along the way (Rev 3:21).

 Stamina and perseverance (Eph 6:18) are necessary to “press towards the final mark” for the prize (Phil 3:14) — this representing eternal life with Christ, commonly known as Salvation and the “crown” that goes with it (2 Tim 4:8).

 “Walking in the Flesh” — representative of ‘Religion’

 As the previous notes have revealed, entry into Heaven at one’s death requires the individual Christian to have: